kostr2010/par-prog-7-sem/task-2/README.md

 # HOW TO RUN

-run `run.sh N M`, where N - number of threads, M - number to sum up to
+run `execute.sh N M`, where N - number of threads, M - number to sum up to